-Recent and soon-to-be graduates from Wiregrass Georgia Technical College were recognized by Whitehead Industrial Hardware of Valdosta with a special Tradesman Award.
-The graduates received a plaque along with a $250 credit to purchase tools for their new jobs.
-"It's a great honor to have the opportunity to present each of these four deserving individuals with the Whitehead Distinguished Tradesman Award,” shared Jonathan Miller, Whitehead Industrial Hardware Principal.
+Thanks to support from Whitehead Industrial Hardware of Valdosta, Wiregrass students who are preparing to graduate now have the tools needed to go to work.
+Recipients of the Whitehead Distinguished Tradesman Award received a plaque and a $250 credit to purchase tools for their new jobs.
+"It's a great honor to have the opportunity to present each of these deserving individuals with the Whitehead Distinguished Tradesman Award,” shared Jonathan Miller, Whitehead Industrial Hardware Principal.
 “All of us here at Whitehead salute the modern tradesman and believe in the importance of recognizing the hard work and success of these students.
 Skilled labor is a critical component in the attraction of new industry to our region.
 As a community, we must advocate and support the careers of these commendable graduates."